sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 11-02-2020

+- https://www.lightbend.com/blog/alpakka-kafka-flow-control-optimizations A smart fix to Kafka to avoid dumping data then fetch them again

 # 10-02-2020

 - https://dotty.epfl.ch/blog/2020/02/05/22nd-dotty-milestone-release.html Scala 3 will be awesome